35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 ---
 Southwark Council looks set to reduce its longstanding requirement for affordable housing on private developments to 20%, after rejecting a call to keep the level at 35% at [its recent Assembly meeting](https://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=132&MId=8197&Ver=4).
 The 35% requirement applies to all major schemes (over 10 units) and has been in place, with some changes, since the 2007 [^x[](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/6f/46/6f4643bd-ad5d-4f22-9531-2ac9aa69b83e/cd410_saved_southwark_plan_2007.pdf)].

 A [recent announcement](https://www.gov.uk/government/news/new-measures-announced-to-ramp-up-housebuilding-in-london) by the government and the Mayor proposing to slash the affordable requirement in London to 20% prompted independant councillors Sam Foster and Kath Whittam, of the Green Party, to urge the Labour administration to keep the 35% requirement in Southwark.
-The borough depends on private developments for nearly all its affordable and social housing.
+The borough depends on private developments for  all its affordable and social housing.

 Cllrs Foster and Whittam called on the Council' *'Not to water down affordable and social housing requirements: meaning, no reduction in the minimum affordable housing requirement of 35%, not any reduction in the minimum social rent requirment of 25%'* [^xx].
 The call was made by way of a motion to the [November Council Assembly](https://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=132&MId=8197&Ver=4).
 In response the Labour administration amended the motion entirely, largely replacing it with an account of their own housebuilding efforts.
 The amended motion was carried by the Labour majority, against the votes of the Liberal Democrats and Green councillors [^xxx].